Just a Friendly Reminder

 Within 30 feet of a stop sign, yield sign, or any traffic control signal

 It is also unlawful to park any trailer or "non-motorized" conveyance on any street for more than 24 hours.
-This means, at a minimum, that it is unlawful to park a boat, boat trailer, utility trailer, travel trailer, or motor home on a city street, sidewalk, sidewalk area, or other right-of-way.
+This means, at a minimum, that it is unlawful to park a boat, boat trailer, utility trailer, or travel trailer on a city street, sidewalk, sidewalk area, or other right-of-way.

 You may not leave your vehicle unattended with the keys in the ignition and/or the engine running.